How do I find a supplier?

 The issuing Chamber becomes guarantor for the goods under the Carnet.
 In effect, the Carnet acts as a passport for your goods as they transit customs’ boundaries out of Australia, into and out of overseas countries and back into Australia.

-Find out more about how CCI can help here.
+Find out more about how CCIWA can help here.

 What documentation is required to import goods into Australia?